-Your banner, your headshot and your credentials are the first parts of your profile people will see.
-By designing this portion of your profile well, like Kei San Pablo has done here, you can create a powerful first impression:
+Your banner, your headshot, and your credentials are the first parts of your profile people will see.
+By designing this portion of your profile well, as Kei San Pablo has done here, you can create a powerful first impression:

 There’s no better time to start building your online profile/branding than now - even if you feel like you don’t need it *yet*.
 If you invest time and do it right, you’d only have to do it once.
 I should know!
 Canva reached out to me via LinkedIn and since I already have all my credentials/details up in there, I was able to leverage it which landed me my current role - and I wasn’t even looking for a job then! – Kei San Pablo.

 Because the majority of LinkedIn users don’t have professional looking banner images - opting to keep the default blue - using some simple designs can help you stand out.

 Your Facebook, Twitter and other feeds can give them a deeper insight into who you are, what you talk about, and how you interact with others.

 It’s a good practice to remove anything risky or unappealing to an employer before applying for a job or internship.
 Why?
 Because they’re looking for reasons to narrow down their list of potential candidates to invite to interview.